open-hand/choerodon-ui/en/procmp/data/-display/tree/API.en.md

 | titleField | when there have dataSet ,the node text would bing titleField                                           | string            |        |
 | selection  | selection is false Tree checkable is true ,You can implement the whole treenode click to trigger check | string\|\|boolean | -      |

+dataSet The data format adopts a flat structure, and there is a structure of Id and parentId

 More cases and properties please refer to [Tree](/zh/cmp/data-display/tree/)。